How to Process Emotions – 4 Easy Steps

 Remember to put your hands on your heart and belly when you are upset.
 Learn to be there for yourself so you won’t create unnecessary drama in your relationships.
 You’ll come to your senses by sensing into your body (not your mind) when emotions arise.

 It’s all about taking care of oneself and BEING in your body.
 When you speak your feelings, remember to use “I” statements instead of “You” statements to take full responsibility for your feelings.

 How to Process Emotions Involves Exploring Your Needs and Feelings

 The 4N process explores needs and feelings.
 Knowing your needs, and how to get them met, is empowering.
 You take care of yourself in a deeply emotional way when you practice this process and make it part of your life.

 Set aside ten minutes or more, then get centered by taking a few breaths.
 On a piece of paper write down ten of your core needs.
 Remember, core needs don’t involve making someone else do something such as, “I need my husband to help with the housework.”
 Instead, a core need in that situation could be a need for cleanliness.
 Other core needs, for example, might be gentleness, connection, patience, and support.
 What are yours?

 When you practice this new way of communicating with yourself and others, you’ll feel less heaviness in your body.
 This type of communication “technique” is not really a technique, because if you are not in your heart, it won’t work.
 It is a way of learning how to give your heart and body – instead of your mind – a voice.

 I’m Anna-Thea an author and Certified Divine Feminine Educator.
-If you’d like to learn more about taking care of yourself emotionally check out my online course 4 Steps to Process Your Powerful Emotions.
+If your tired of feeling anxious and want to learn how to deal with your emotions check out the special discount below.
 In the course, I teach you, in detail via video, and guide you through the 4 N Process.